Home

 Close-up of a microphone with a blurred crowd and flags in the background.

-The Government of Ontario should concentrate on managing its own responsibilities, particularly in the context of election reform and provincial debt reduction.
-It should avoid interfering in municipal and federal matters, including spending decisions.
-Each level of government should be responsible for its own funding, which would allow for more resources to be allocated towards provincial responsibilities and sensible taxation.
+The Government of Ontario should concentrate on managing its own responsibilities.
+It should stop interfering in municipal and federal matters.
+Each level of government should be responsible for its own decisions and its own funding, which would allow for more accountability to voters at each level.
+Most social services are provincial - health, dental care, daycare, sernios services, education, welfare, children's services, labour, crimes with sentences under 2 years.
+Provinces also control energy, transportation, natural resources, forestry, and agriculture.

 Stronger Municipalities